-Toby Feldman and Alexander Mahoney, Country Manager of Biz Latin Hub Mexico met with Louise Batchelder.
+Toby Feldman and Alexander Mahoney, Country Manager, Mexico met with Louise Batchelder.
 Louise, the current CEO of SYNELOG Mexico, shared her insight into the astonishing development of the health and education sectors in Mexico, detailing the shift of approach from social to commercial.
-Additionally, the impact of BREXIT on Mexico and Latin America was discussed.

 Nonetheless, since a child, I had read about numerous ancient civilizations, for some reason Mexico attracted me so at 25 I took a one-way ticket to Mexico and I have not looked back since.
-I began work in Mexico as a translator and an English teacher as one does when they land in a new country.
+I began work in Mexico as a translator and an English teacher, as one does when one lands in a new country.
 My first proper job was as an accountant in the Australian Embassy.
-I then worked as an economist in a British-Mexican advisory operation, before joining the British Embassy as a Commercial Assistant and given the sector of tourism investment.
+I then worked as an economist in a British-Mexican advisory operation before joining the British Embassy as a Commercial Assistant and given the sector of tourism investment.
 This brought me into contact with the development of new resorts, at that time Baja and Huatulco.
 My hard work paid off as I got promoted to Senior Commercial Officer.
 I spent the next 18 years working in virtually every sector.
-Most notably, I spent 10 years in the Consumer Goods sector, bringing Body Shop and Crabtree & Evelyn to Mexico, as well as a British event in one of the leading department stores, introducing over 90 new British supplies, such as Burberry for instance.
+Most notably, I spent 10 years in the Consumer Goods sector, bringing Body Shop and Crabtree & Evelyn to Mexico and a British event in one of the leading department stores, introducing over 90 new British supplies, such as Burberry.
 Of course, my proudest achievement was to bring Twining’s Tea to the Mexican market!

-In 2000, I played a very important role in getting the British Embassy certified in Investors in People, we were the first Embassy worldwide to achieve this.
-I also was given the responsibility of managing the Health and Education sectors from a commercial viewpoint.
-Traditionally these sectors limited to being viewed as political or social issues.
+In 2000, I played a very important role in getting the British Embassy certified in Investors in People; we were the first Embassy worldwide to achieve this.
+I was also given the responsibility of managing the Health and Education sectors from a commercial viewpoint.
+Traditionally, these sectors are limited to being viewed as political or social issues.

 BLH: At which point did it change from being a political issue to a commercial one?

 BLH: That is interesting.
-Nowadays, I know there are a lot of Mexican companies that were founded by British people involved in education here in Mexico and they are seeking funding from organizations such as The Prosperity Fund, or US Aid.
+Nowadays, I know there are many Mexican companies founded by British people involved in education here in Mexico, and they are seeking funding from organizations such as The Prosperity Fund or US Aid.
 To me it felt like something quite recent, I wasn’t aware that it goes back to the late 90s.

 Louise Batchelder: US Aid has been around since the time I was in the Embassy, The Prosperity Fund is a much more recent development.
 I was one of the first to ask the question to DIT (Department of International Trade).
 Why do we not perceive the contribution of Healthcare and Education to the balance of trade?